bbauska/UC-Davis-JS-Basics/readme.md

 going in and fixing the header at the top of that container, at this part of the page up here.

-Over here you\'re fixing the header if we need to, after that, we actually put the card on the page.
+Over here you&apos;re fixing the header if we need to, after that, we actually put the card on the page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->